Aminekham/holbertonschool-simple_shell/README.md

 1. Reads the command(s) from the standard Input.
 2. Parses the command(s)
-3. Executes the command (s) which takes few other important steps .
+3. Executes the command (s) which takes few other important steps:
     . search the command in the environment
     . search for the path
     . create the child process to execute the command